jufu87/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a project to make a simple Rock, Paper, Scissors game played in the dev tools console.
+This is a project to make a simple Rock, Paper, Scissors game played.
 Made for theodinproject.com